 Applications folder.
 You can also find it using spotlight (magnifying glass icon in the top right) and typing 'terminal'.

 This guide will use

 Git Bash as a terminal instead of the existing

 CMD application.
 Git Bash is more fully featured and uses the same commands as Mac and Linux, so instructions in this guide work for all.

-Git Bash installs two things for you: a terminal (for entering commands), and Git (used later to share your work with others).
+- Git (used later to share your work with others)

 Download Git Bash (direct download).

 Install with all the default options.

 The kit is designed to work with Node.js version 16 LTS.
 The kit works with any 16.x.x version.